tkaetzel/FantasyMovieLeague/README.md

 |**TOTAL**      |**20**         |**$180,000,000**|

 Repeat this for each movie, and the sum for each player will be their current score.

+Movie Substitutions
+--
+Movies will occasionally be delayed outside of the window of the competition.
+The procedure for this will vary based on when this occurs.

+### During Purchasing Phase
+If a movie is delayed before the first movie of the season, it will be replaced with another movie debuting during the season, to be selected by the Commissioner.
+All existing shares purchased for the delayed movie will be applied to its replacement.
+The replacement will be announced and participants should be reminded of their opportunity to submit another form if they wish.

+### During Accrual Phase
+If a movie is delayed within one month of the scheduled end of the season (disregarding all other delayed movies), it will remain in the season.
+Otherwise, it will be replaced with another movie, as above.
+Once a movie makes $1 of revenue, it will not be substituted for.

 [Brian Brushwood]:http://www.twitter.com/shwood
 [Justin Robert Young]:http://www.twitter.com/justinryoung